 President Bukele announced a crusade against corruption, including the construction of a dedicated prison for white collar criminals, just as he did for gang members.

 In effect, as a foreign investor, you can now do business in El Salvador without the threat of corruption.
-You’ll face bureaucratic hurdles as the reforms still have a long way to go, but nothing your lawyer can’t help you with.
+You’ll face bureaucratic hurdles as the reforms still have a long way to go, and because many bureaucrats are paralyzed for fear of being accused of corruption, but with time these issues can be worked through with your lawyer.

 It is already having a significant impact in the country, in a way that statistics cannot capture.
 For example, if before there was a government tender to build a $50 million road, then maybe only $20 million worth of road would actually be built because of so much fat being baked into the numbers to keep everyone happy.